avast/slog4s/site/docs/adt.md

 # ADT support

-`slog4s` provides built-in support for automatic derivation of `StructureEncoder` typeclass, which allows one to use `case class` or `sealed trait` as additional arguments for logging.
+`slog4s` provides built-in support for automatic derivation of `LogEncoder` typeclass, which allows one to use `case class` or `sealed trait` as additional arguments for logging.
 It supports both fully automatic derivation, and semi automatic derivation.